OData/v3ProtocolDocument/OData.markdown

 Services MAY support conventions for constructing an entity request URL using the entity's Key Value(s), as described in [OData URL Conventions](ODataURLConventions).

-### 8.2.2.
+### 10.2.2.
 Requesting Individual Properties ###

-A server SHOULD support retrieving an individual property value.
+A service SHOULD support retrieving an individual property value.

 To retrieve an individual property, a client issues a GET request to the property URL.
 The property URL is the entity request URL with "`/`" and the property name appended.

+For complex typed properties, the path MAY be further extended with the name of the individual property of the complex type.

 See the [OData:URL](OData URL Conventions) document for details.

 For example:

     http://services.odata.org/OData/OData.svc/Products(1)/Name

-#### 8.2.2.1.
+#### 10.2.2.1.
 Requesting a Property's Raw Value using `$value` ####

-A server SHOULD support retrieving the raw value of a primitive type property.
+A service SHOULD support retrieving the raw value of a primitive type property.
 To retrieve this value, a client sends a GET request to the property value URL.
 See the [OData:URL](OData URL Conventions) document for details.

 For example: